catseye/The-Dossier/article/A Note on Items of Note.md

 that has stuck in my mind for one reason or another, and I would hate for them to be forgotten.
 Thus I feel I should not leave them go unmentioned.

-Whether this should include classics — i.e., things that are unlikely to ever be forgotten anyway — is a matter of some debate.
-But the fact is that I still have something to say about them sometimes, or notable memories of them in some way or another.
-There is also the not-inconsiderable question about when something is a classic or not, as even classics in a limited domain might not be very well-known outside that domain.
+Whether this should include _classics_ — i.e., things that are unlikely to ever be forgotten anyway — is a matter of some debate.
+But the fact is that sometimes I still have something to say about these, or notable memories of these in some way or another.
+There is also the not-inconsiderable question of when something even *is* a classic or not, as a thing which is a classic in its own domain still might not be very well-known outside that domain.

 So, classics often do end up being included in lists of items "of note", but they tend to rank lower than items that I think not as many people have heard of, and that I would like more people to be exposed to.

-Lists of items of note also tend to be "living documents" rather than having a fixed published-on date.
+Lists of items of note also tend to be "permanently under construction" rather than having a fixed date of publication.

 Here are some of the lists of items of note in The Dossier: